The Jerk: Plot

 Navin Johnson, a homeless person sleeping in a stairwell in Los Angeles, addresses the camera directly to tell his life story.

 The white adopted son of black sharecroppers in Mississippi, Navin grows to adulthood naïvely unaware of these circumstances.
-He is unable to dance in rhythm to the spirited folk songs played by the family, but finds that he can do so perfectly to a champagne-style song on the radio.
+On his birthday his mother prepares him his favorite meal of tuna salad with mayonnaise on white bread, a Tab, and twinkies with candles.
+She prepares a traditional southern meal for the rest of the family.
+She then reveals he is adopted.
+He is unable to dance in rhythm to the spirited folk songs played by the family but finds that he can do so perfectly to a champagne-style song on the radio.
 Seeing this moment as a calling, he excitedly decides to leave home and travel to St. Louis, where the broadcast originated.
 Along the way, he adopts a dog and names it "Shithead" after angering the guests at a motel by waking them up in the middle of the night, having misinterpreted the dog's barking at his door as a warning of a fire.

 Navin finds a job as a gas station attendant, where he attempts to detain some thieves but accidentally destroys a nearby church.
 Later, a madman chooses his name at random from the telephone book and decides to kill him.
 As the gunman waits for an opportunity, Navin solders a brace to a customer's eyeglasses to stop them from slipping down his nose.
 The customer, Stan Fox, is an inventor who promises to try to market the device and split any profits with Navin.
 The gunman opens fire at Navin but misses, and Navin flees to the grounds of a traveling carnival.